-- No alcohol sales will be permitted.
+- No alcohol sales were permitted.

-- There will be no fees for permits.
+- There were no fees for permits.

 Note: At the Council meeting on July 6, 2020, Council approved a motion waiving the Development Permit application fee for all temporary patios on private property.
-The fee is $0 until December 31, 2020.
+The fee was $0 until December 31, 2020.

 You can find more information on the Development Applications and Forms page.